76th Siege Battery, Royal Garrison Artillery: Disbandment

 On 21 November the battery received new Mark II 9.2-inch howitzers, but never had the chance to use them.
 On 27 November it moved to the French Cavalry Barracks in Cambrai, then in early December went by train and road to Authieule near Doullens, where 62nd Bde went into winter quarters.
-Preliminary demobilisation began in the new year, and as 1919 progressed 76th was reduced to a skeleton battery of officers and men who escorted the guns back to England in May, where they were handed over on the Isle of Wight.Penstone, pp. 94–7.
+Preliminary demobilisation began in the new year, and as 1919 progressed 76th was reduced to a skeleton battery of officers and men who escorted the guns back to England in May, where they were handed over on the Isle of Wight.